rsdoiel/antenna/archives/2025/journalism_2025.14.md

 date: 2025-04-11, from: The Daily Bruin (UCLA Student Newspaper)

-After a year of sneaking food, dishes and utensils out of UCLA&#8217;s residential restaurants, Ashlyn stopped to wonder why they did it in the first place.
+After a year of sneaking food, dishes and utensils out of UCLA’s residential restaurants, Ashlyn stopped to wonder why they did it in the first place.

 <br>